Day camps

 Will I have the opportunity to speak to a staff member prior to the camp?

-You will receive an email one week prior to the program start date with forms you will need to fill out, instructions on our drop-off and pick-up procedures, other program details and guidelines that you and your child need to be aware of as well as general information about the program.
+You will receive an email one week prior to the program start date with forms you will need to fill out, other program details and guidelines that you and your child need to be aware of as well as general information about the program.
 If you still have questions after reading through the information, the email will include an option to have a phone conversation with the Coordinator prior to the program start date.
 As our staff are busy with preparations and training, we ask that you wait to ask questions until you receive this email.

 NOTE: Please ensure your Play Your Way Online registration account includes an email address you check frequently.